bc-bane/reactnativeapp/README.md

 ## React Todo List

-The goal of this exercise is to create a working todo list with persistent data storage.
+The goal of this exercise is to create a working todo list, there is currently no working mechanism for completing or deleting todo items

-To start with, we have a styled todo list that supports adding todos.
-We also have premade styles for completed todo items.
-Although there's no working mechanism for "completing" a todo.

 ## Requirements